Tom Cave: 2009

-His program for 2009 was made up of selected events from the WRC, British Rally Championship and the Intercontinental Rally Challenge, since he was not able to contest a full championship in any, due to his age.
+Cave's program for 2009 was made up of selected events from the WRC, British Rally Championship and the Intercontinental Rally Challenge, since he was not able to contest a full championship in any, due to his age.
 As he was only 17, he was not permitted to drive legally in the majority of countries that formed the WRC and IRC.

-However, he began his programme in Portugal on the WRC event, where engine failure on the first day when lying second in class cut his event short.
+However, Cave began his programme in Portugal on the WRC event, where engine failure on the first day when lying second in class cut his event short.

-He then contested his first two asphalt events, beginning with the RDP Welsh International.
+Cave then contested his first two asphalt events, beginning with the RDP Welsh International.
 He finished this fourth in class, a result he was pleased with considering it was his debut on the surface.
 He followed that up with sixth in class and third Fiesta on the famous Jim Clark Rally, a round of the British Rally Championship.
 He was chasing the first Fiesta spot during the event and looked to be taking the position before a small error cost him time and demoted him to third.

-His next event saw a return to the WRC and Rally Poland, debuting in the WRC.
+Cave's next event saw a return to the WRC and Rally Poland, debuting in the WRC.
 He dominated the N3 class, including the international Fiesta one-make series on the first day but a head gasket failure on the second day meant that he eventually finished the rally sixth in class, 16 minutes behind the winner but with 25 minutes of 'SupeRally' penalties.

-He was then invited to take part in the Richard Burns Memorial Rally by Neil Cole, presenter of the WRC on digital TV channel Dave.
+Cave was then invited to take part in the Richard Burns Memorial Rally by Neil Cole, presenter of the WRC on digital TV channel Dave.
 The pair finished 14th overall and sixth in class, another outstanding result considering they faced kit cars and ex-works Vauxhall Astras in their Group N Fiesta.

 2010

-Tom's 2010 season began with an outing on the infamous Rallye Monte Carlo, using the Ford Fiesta ST he had been driving in 2009.
+Cave's 2010 season began with an outing on the infamous Rallye Monte Carlo, using the Ford Fiesta ST he had been driving in 2009.
 He eventually finished the event 27th overall and 8th in the IRC 2WD Cup, gaining his first international driver's championship point.

-He also secured his first outright rally win, at the wheel of his Subaru Impreza N10 on the Coracle Stages in July and drove the MML Sports Group N Mitsubishi Lancer N4 on Rally Latvia but was forced to stop and change a puncture when lying second in Group N.
+Cave also secured his first outright rally win, at the wheel of his Subaru Impreza N10 on the Coracle Stages in July and drove the MML Sports Group N Mitsubishi Lancer N4 on Rally Latvia but was forced to stop and change a puncture when lying second in Group N.

-However, the most exciting news was when he secured the ex-Alister McRae Proton Satria Neo S2000 car for the season and would run as a semi-official car alongside the works team on selected events.

-His first outing was on the Plains Rally in Wales where he finished second in N4 but in June, he took third overall on his tarmac debut, behind Patrik Snijers and Chris Atkinson.
+Cave's first outing was on the Plains Rally in Wales where he finished second in N4 but in June, he took third overall on his tarmac debut, behind Patrik Snijers and Chris Atkinson.
 The following Ypres Rally didn't go so well, with all three Protons retiring on the same stage.

-He contested several other events in the Proton and while setting impressive stage times, ultimately car failure would end each event.
+Cave contested several other events in the Proton and while setting impressive stage times, ultimately car failure would end each event.